This electric vehicle is no longer for saleA new model is available:

 The link below will open the page of the Outlander PHEV on the official Mitsubishi site.

 The model shown on this page is the successor of the Mitsubishi Outlander PHEV, which was available from September 2015 until January 2017.
-The previous model was £500 less expensive, had 4 mi more range, same acceleration and was 19% more energy efficient.
+The previous model was £500 less expensive, had similar range, same acceleration and was 19% more energy efficient.